tgc-bot/FourAcesContracts/Membership.md

   - **Head Dealer** is an individual that oversees the actions, responsibilities and duties of dealers

-  - **Council Member** is any person who is a Division Head or the Owner and is as such a sitting member of the Casino’s Council.
+  - **Council Member** is any person who is a Division Head and is as such a sitting member of the Casino’s Council.

-  - **Owner** is an individual that holds the ultimate authority, and, given the availability as per contract, CAN make any decision unattested.

 ## Actionable Verbs